Research

 Meaning-making and Identities: Neoliberal Narratives of Occupational Distress and Suffering

 Currently in design phase.
-Focus on melding Stress Process Model with Symbolic Interactionism to understand how people make meaning of their distress and suffering within organizations and incorporate those meanings into their subjective experiences of the world (e.g., identity).
+Focus on melding Stress Process Model with Symbolic Interactionism to understand how individuals make meaning of their distress and suffering within organizations and incorporate those meanings into subjective experiences of the world (e.g., identity).